herbertfreeze/QSS20_site/mini_book/docs/software_setup.md

     - `latex/overleaf`: LaTeX syntax, working with templates on Overleaf, etc.
     - `miscellaneous`: random stuff, i.e. anything that doesn't fit a problem set, final project component, or the above folders.

 - **Locally-installed Python**.
-While cloud computing Using Python locally is generally Eventually, you'll leave the course and Dartmouth and need to know how to use Python locally.
-So in addition to getting used to Jhub, please install Python and the associated packages to run things locally.
+While cloud computing is common in data science, the baseline for code development is to work locally.
+So the main interface we will use to code is your own laptop, on which you will install Python and relevant packages.

 - **Text editor**.
 You will need this when working with code locally to edit `.py` scripts, text files, and `.yaml` files.
 See instructions below.